 When it comes to calls to action, timing is key.
 Introducing a sign up for a newsletter to someone who is about to make a purchase can be a fatal distraction and lead to abandoned checkouts.
 At the same time, displaying a full-screen overlay within seconds of a user landing on your website can have a detrimental effect, as you’ve not yet given them time to explore your offering and decide whether or not they’d be interested in exchanging their email address for your juicy discount code.

-Meanwhile returning users who have already surrendered their email address to the brand will find it no more than an unwelcome distraction they want to quickly be rid of.
 Furthermore, Uniqlo have made some interesting UX decisions within the overlay itself.
 The hairline-thin close button in the top right is not instantly available and takes a full eight seconds to appear, leaving users with the dull grey, ultra-uninviting ‘No thanks’ button under the email form as the one way to immediately close it down.

 These kinds of timing decisions stand to influence the behaviours of users and negatively impact their experience on your website.
 Mapping out user journeys can really help work out where to introduce calls to action.
 Knowing where users are coming to your site from is a great start, and understanding the journeys they take through your site will enable you to show calls to action at appropriate moments.